In the past we’ve talked about a connection between Nutrition and Depression, and since then it seems that science has backed us up on this.

 Apparently I’d hit a nerve

 The studies are in.
 When you are helping others from the heart, your depression and anxiety leave you, at least temporarily.
-The studies also show that too much volunteering does the exact obvious, so keep it simple.
+The studies also show that too much volunteering does the exact opposite, so keep it simple.
 If you’re just doing it for yourself, you’ll not get much benefit.
 Just getting out into the community, talking to and interacting with your fellow human beings boosts your “happy” chemicals.

 As you can see from everything presented here, you can do more to help yourself than all the drugs in the world.
 Yes, you have to be pro-active, and that can be hard when you’re down, but if you think about it, doing nothing isn’t going to help at all and can only make things worse.